Calculations Behind The Historic Category Feature

 Aside from the Sales to #1 and Sales to #10 metrics, the eight statistic boxes at the top of the page are calculated with rolling averages across the category’s bestsellers.
 This helps minimize the impact of a single best seller on these metrics, making them more robust and representative of the genre as a whole.
 For example, if a single author were to list their book at $100, the price average would be minimally affected, as that would only be one datapoint out of many.
 Below, each of these boxes is defined.

-Sales to #1: The number of sales a book needs to make in a day to reach #1 in that category.
+Sale to #1: The number of sales a book needs to make in a day to reach #1 in that category.

 Average Price: The average amount charged for a book in a category’s best seller lists.
 This is broken up between independent authors and large publishers, to better show different pricing strategies between these two groups.